-The Helios fee streams to which TopCo LP is entitled are currently derived predominantly from three private equity funds managed by Helios.
+The Helios fee streams to which TopCo LP is entitled are currently derived predominantly from two private equity funds managed by Helios and future Helios strategies.
 Each fund was formed with the purpose of investing in African businesses or other businesses with customers, suppliers or businesses primarily conducted in, or dependent on, Africa.
 In each fund, the general partner receives a 20% carried interest above an 8% hurdle and a management fee which varies with time and other factors.